Bidding strategies for energy storage players in 100% renewable electricity market: A game-theoretical approach: Problem description, formulations, and solution methods

 \subsection{System level problem formulation}

-Player bidding strategies influence the share of demand that is met in the market.
+Player bidding strategies influence the market-clearing outcome and the amount of demand served.
 In an oligopolistic setting, such strategic behavior often leads to inefficiencies and potential welfare losses.
 To quantify these losses, we consider a centralized benchmark scenario in which a system operator optimally coordinates the operation of all players, aiming to maximize overall social welfare.
-The main assumptions of the model are: \textit{i}) all players are centrally operated by the system operator to achieve the socially optimal outcome, and \textit{ii}) the system operator has complete information, including the parameters of all players, the market demand curve, and renewable energy production.
-The consumer surplus represents the benefit that consumers receive by paying less for a good than the maximum amount they are willing to pay for it.
-In this context, it corresponds to the area under the demand curve for all price levels above the market-clearing price.
-To model this, let $y_{tj}$ be a binary variable that takes the value $1$ if and only if the price bid $pr_{tj}$ exceeds the market-clearing price.
-This condition is equivalent to the associated volume bid $vol_{tj}$ being less than the market-clearing volume.
+The main assumptions of the benchmark are: \textit{i}) all storage players are centrally coordinated by the system operator to achieve the socially optimal outcome, and \textit{ii}) the system operator has complete information on players' technical parameters, the market demand curve, and renewable energy production.
+Consumer surplus represents the difference between consumers' willingness to pay and the market-clearing price.
+In this setting, it corresponds to the area under the demand curve and above the market-clearing price.

+To model this, let $y_{tj}$ be a binary variable that takes the value $1$ if and only if the bid price $\mathrm{pr}_{tj}$ exceeds the market-clearing price.
+This condition is equivalent to the associated cumulative volume bid $\mathrm{vol}_{tj}$ being less than the market-clearing volume.

-The corresponding optimization problem is then structured as follows, with the key distinction from (\ref{opt}) being the objective function:
+The corresponding optimization problem is then defined as follows, with the key distinction from the strategic Method-2 program \eqref{alter} being the objective function:

-where $\chi^{\text{SO}} = \{z^{\text{ch}}, z^{\text{dis}}, e, u, b, y\}$ is the set of decision variables for the social planner's problem, including all control and binary variables necessary to define the problem.
-The objective is to maximize total social welfare, defined as the sum of consumer surplus and producer surplus.
-Producer surplus, which includes the combined profits of all storage players and the profit from renewable energy sources, is given by:
+where $\chi^{\mathrm{SO}} = \{z^{\mathrm{ch}}, z^{\mathrm{dis}}, e, u, b, y\}$ is the set of decision variables for the social planner's problem, including all control and binary variables required to determine the welfare-maximizing allocation.
+The objective is to maximize total social welfare, defined as the sum of consumer surplus ($\mathrm{CS}$) and producer surplus ($\mathrm{PS}$).
+Producer surplus, which includes the combined profits of all storage players and the surplus from renewable energy sources, is given by:

-where the first term $\Pi^p_t$ is the objective function of Player $p$ and the second term is the renewable energy surplus, which is explicitly considered and calculated as the revenue from selling the renewable output at the market price ($\Pi^{\text{RES}}_t = \lambda_t RES_t$).
+where the first term $\Pi^p_t$ is the period profit of player $p$, and the second term is the renewable energy producer surplus, explicitly calculated as the revenue from selling the renewable output at the market price ($\Pi^{\mathrm{RES}}_t = \lambda_t \mathrm{RES}_t$).
+Thus, $\mathrm{PS}$ captures the surplus of both storage players and renewable generators.